The 23rd Annual Celebration of Student Scholarship

 The NMU Writing Center is an excellent resource for students who need assistance writing an abstract.
 Students who visit the writing center receive free one-to-one assistance with their writing concerns.

 Hours MTWR 10-4, F 10-2, and Sunday 1-6.

 You may also find the following external website helpful.

-See this page for abstract submission entry requirements.
+See this page for presentation requirements.

 *NOTE - If the number of entries surpasses the time and/or space available, applications will be accepted in the order they were received.

 *Students must choose between oral and poster display.

 The presentation rooms will be equipped with a screen, mobile device/laptop, data projector (proxima) and remote pointer/slide advancer.
 If any other audiovisual equipment is required or you have any questions, please contact us at email@example.com.